9 Top-Rated Dual Fuel Generators: Which Best Dual Fuel Inverter Generator Is Best For You?

 Running your generator on half load gives you more room in case of a power surge (5).
-To minimize light use at night, try getting one of the best outdoor solar lights.
+To minimize light use at night, try getting outdoor solar lights or solar lanterns.
+(Check out our reviews of the best outdoor solar lights here and the best solar lanterns here.)
 You can always bring them in during emergencies or use them while camping.

 Let’s set something straight.
 Run time shows you how much time your generator will keep running at half load (6).
 It is a safety feature to avoid running your generator on fumes and damaging the engine.